MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### uiMessage

 Use this property to customize the message features on the UI.
-If disableNotification is set to true, this property is ignored and all messages are hidden.
-All detailed properties below are Boolean.
+If `disableNotification` is set to `true`, this property is ignored and all messages are hidden.
+All detailed properties below are `Boolean`.

-`enabled` - Enable or disable all messages.
+- `enabled` - Enable or disable all messages.

-`addToLibrary` - Show or hide the addToLibrary message.
+- `addToLibrary` - Show or hide the addToLibrary message.

 #### Required?